johnpeart/johnpeart.github.io/src/posts/blogpost/2016-03-12-text-mining-tweets-from-the-2016-brits.md

 The BRITs started at 20:00; I started recording tweets just before.
 In the first 10 minutes, the number of tweets went from around 800 every minute to almost 3,000 a minute.

 There are periodic dips in the number of tweets recorded.
-Given they're at regular intervals, and that the BRITs were broadcast on ITV, they probably represent the advert breaks; everyone's stopped tweeting and popped off to make a cup of tea.
+Given they're at regular intervals, and that the BRITs were broadcast on ITV, they probably represent the advert breaks; everyone’s stopped tweeting and popped off to make a cup of tea.

 The most interesting part here is the tweets from 21:38 to 22:03.
-It's not obvious what's causes this drop off - but it does coincide with roughly the same time that Annie Lennox and Gary Oldman gave their moving tributes to David Bowie.
+It’s not obvious what’s causes this drop off - but it does coincide with roughly the same time that Annie Lennox and Gary Oldman gave their moving tributes to David Bowie.

 ### Tweets about David Bowie

 ![Line graph of David Bowie tweets over time][BowieTime]{.rounded}

 Tweets about David Bowie, perhaps unsurprisingly, happened in a flurry, from 21:35 to 22:05.
 The first peak is likely the point at which Lennox made her tribute, and Bowie received a posthumous award.
-The following sharp dip in tweets - both about Bowie and in the overall stream - is likely because of an advert break ahead of Gary Oldman introducing a performance by Lorde, in which she covered some of Bowie's greatest hits.
+The following sharp dip in tweets - both about Bowie and in the overall stream - is likely because of an advert break ahead of Gary Oldman introducing a performance by Lorde, in which she covered some of Bowie’s greatest hits.

 Interestingly, references to Lorde are non-existent in this period.
 In fact, they stop at 21:05 unexpectedly, after a seemingly inexplicable peak from earlier in the night.